mattiasu96/TrapGenerator/README.md

 # TrapGenerator
 This project focuses on the automatic drum generation for trap music.
-The whole project is based on the following paper: https://arxiv.org/pdf/1604.05358v1.pdf
+<br>The whole project is based on the following paper: https://arxiv.org/pdf/1604.05358v1.pdf

 ## Project overview